- Understanding the Indispensable Role of APIs in Today’s Digital World

 Auth0 | It is one of the most widely used API development tools for authenticating and authorizing APIs. |

-ClearBlade | It is an API management provider that embraces IOT Technology in API development services and integration process. |
+ClearBlade | It is an API management provider that embraces IoT technology in API development services and integration process. |

 GitHub | This open-source Git repository hosting service lets API developers manage code files, pull requests, version control, and commenting that are distributed across the group. |